Sell with Confidence

 • A rise in refinancing activity, driven by new bank products offering lower buffer rates and simplified approval processes

-Notably, 80% of new borrowers are now choosing to work with mortgage brokers, highlighting the value of expert guidance in a complex lending environment.
+Notably, 80% of new borrowers are now choosing to work with mortgage brokers, who not only simplify the home loan process but also provide guidance through an increasingly complex financial landscape.

-If you are seeking financial advice or want to explore your lending options, please reach out to Matt Clayton, our Director at Loan Market and award-winning mortgage broker.
+If you are seeking financial advice or want to explore your finance options, please reach out to Matt Clayton, our Director at Loan Market and award-winning mortgage broker.

 Planning Reforms & Development Activity

 The NSW Housing Reforms introduced this year, particularly those focused on low- and mid-rise housing, helped drive a surge in site sales across the Lower North Shore.
-While off-the-plan apartment sales remained difficult due to rising construction costs, development interest picked up significantly where zoning and approvals aligned.
+While off-the-plan apartment sales remained challenging due to rising construction costs, development interest increased significantly where zoning and approvals were aligned.
 This shift is expected to influence the supply pipeline over the coming years, particularly in medium-density pockets.

 Sites for sale: